 Average Car Insurance Costs by Age

 The ValuePenguin team collected quotes from a collection of major insurers in Singapore to see how age affects the cost of car insurance.
-The following rates assume 2 years' driving experience and a No Claims Discount (NCD) of 0% for consistency, and as such do not take into account the significant discounts you would receive for more years of driving experience and a higher NCD.
-For example, for those who have clean driving records, their NCD could save them up to 50% on their car insurance premiums.
+The following rates assume 5 years' driving experience and a No Claims Discount (NCD) of 0% for consistency, and as such do not take into account the significant discounts you would receive for more years of driving experience and a higher NCD.
+For example, for those who have clean driving records, their NCD could save them more than 50% on their car insurance premiums.

 Average Car Insurance Cost for Drivers in their 20s

 Generally speaking, insurance companies in Singapore charge the highest rates for younger drivers, whereas older drivers tend to get much cheaper rates.
 We found that drivers in their 20s are charged an average quote of S$2,292, over S$800 more than the average rate charged to drivers in their 30s (S$1,463).
 This is because younger drivers statistically pose a much greater risk of having an accident, due in part to their relatively fewer years of driving experience.
 For instance, claims data released by AIG show that young (under the age of 35) and single drivers make the highest number of claims, and are often fully or partially responsible for accidents in which they are involved.

 But driving experience isn't the only reason younger drivers face more expensive rates.
 The quotes we used to find average costs were based on equivalent years of driving experience across all age groups, and yet younger drivers still face much more expensive quotes.
 It turns out that younger drivers engage in riskier driving behavior, too.
 An online survey conducted by AIG Singapore in 2015 found that 63% of respondents aged 18 to 35 admitted to unsafe behavior on the roads.

 Young and Inexperienced Driver Excess for Drivers in their 20's